RLL24187/MKS22X-FinalProject/README.md

 * inContact returns a Collider or null

 *Elizabeth*: <br />
-* worked on formation: tested out different ways like forming the top then bottom first but still didn't display and adding the list to the function as a variable and adding monster directly but it created an error
+* Worked on formation: tested out different ways like forming the top then bottom first but still didn't display and adding the list to the function as a variable and adding monster directly but it created an error
-* deleted the species section of the constructor in monster, stan, and tanky, rachel and i agreed that it would be unecessary
+* Deleted the species section of the constructor in monster, stan, and tanky, rachel and i agreed that it would be unecessary

 ***Wednesday 5/29/2019*** <br />
 *Rachel*🐦: <br />